Databricks Unity Catalog 101: A Complete Overview (2025)

 What Are the Supported Compute and Cluster Access Modes of Databricks Unity Catalog?

 Databricks Unity Catalog is supported on clusters running Databricks Runtime 11.3 LTS or later.
 All SQL warehouse compute versions inherently support Unity Catalog, ensuring seamless integration with the latest data governance features.
-Clusters running on earlier Databricks Runtime versions may not provide support for all Databricks Unity Catalog features and functionality.
+Clusters running on earlier Databricks Runtime versions may not provide support for all Unity Catalog features and functionality.

 Supported Access Modes: